 6.20.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 C allows scoping so that a variable that is not declared locally may be resolved to some outer block and that resolution may cause the variable to operate on an entity other than the one intended.

 Because the variable name var1 was reused in the following example, the printed value of var1 may be unexpected.